alxshev/ML-Coursera-Andrew-Ng/README.md

 # ML-Coursera-Andrew-Ng
 My solutions for Andrew Ng's Machine Learning Coursera Course, completed during the summer of 2020.
+All code is written in MATLAB.
 It is an excellent introduction to machine learning, and I highly recommend it for anyone wanting to learn more about it.

 This repo contains my solutions for assignments as well, all of which passed.
 I recommend using them only as guidelines.